 Algoa Bay & the islands

-There’s a wide range of self-catering accommodation in Addo, from camping and budget rondavels with communal kitchens in the main camp to cottages, bush camps and luxury lodges.
+There’s a wide range of self-catering accommodation in Addo, from camping and rondavels with communal kitchens, cottages and safari tents in the main camp to bush camps and luxury lodges.

 1. If you want to be in the thick of things, with easy access to the main game area, a floodlit waterhole and the underground hide as well as facilities like a restaurant, swimming pool and shop, then choose a rondavel, cottage, safari tent or wooden chalet (called a forest cabin) at Addo Main Camp.
 For budget travelers, this is where to find a spot to camp with your own caravan or tent.